actions-marketplace-validations/itzzjb_dockai/README.md

 ## 📝 Custom Instructions

-You can customize DockAI's behavior by providing instructions through:
+You can guide DockAI's autonomous reasoning by providing instructions through:

 1. **Environment Variables**: Set `DOCKAI_*_INSTRUCTIONS` for any agent.
 2. **A `.dockai` file** in your project root.

 ### Instructions vs Prompts

 - **Instructions** are **appended** to the default prompt.
-Use these to add extra guidance while keeping the default behavior.
+Use these to guide the AI's reasoning while keeping its autonomous first-principles approach.
 - **Prompts** completely **replace** the default prompt.
-Use these when you need full control over an agent's behavior.
+Use these when you need full control over an agent's cognitive process.

 ### `.dockai` File Format for Instructions